CSC207-UofT/course-project-trackr/phase0/progress_report.md

 access this kind of data: it provides adders and removers that will be common to all types of databases (this means that the rest of the app doesn't _need_ to care about what database is being used).

-In the future, when we decide to add a database, we will only need to modify `DataAccess` to use the API of our database (and remove our temporary volatile database); since the rest of our program works _through_ `DataAccess`, it doesn't even have to be refactored.
+When we decide to add a database, then, we will only need to modify `DataAccess` to use the API of our database (and remove our temporary volatile database); since the rest of our program works _through_ `DataAccess`, it doesn't even have to be refactored.